Active Device Recalls

 Google released a critical firmware update to address audio cutting out and connectivity issues affecting Pixel Buds Pro.

-Dell Latitude 5000 Series Battery Safety Update
+Dell Latitude 5000 Battery Replacement Program

 Dell identified a battery safety issue affecting certain Latitude 5000 series laptops where the battery may swell under specific charging conditions.
 Dell will replace affected batteries free of charge and has released a firmware update to prevent the conditions that cause battery swelling.

-Pixel 5a Battery Replacement Program
+Google Pixel 5a Battery Replacement Program

 Google identified an issue with Pixel 5a smartphones where a manufacturing defect can cause the phone to suddenly restart or shut down unexpectedly.
 This affects only a very small number of Pixel 5a phones.
 Google will replace affected devices free of charge.

-Dell XPS 15 Battery Swelling Service Program
+Dell XPS 15 Battery Replacement Program

 Dell identified an issue with battery swelling in certain Dell XPS 15 laptops.
 Affected batteries can swell and cause the bottom panel to bulge or separate, potentially damaging the laptop and posing a safety risk.
 Dell will replace affected batteries free of charge.